-YR 10 SACE STAGE 1 SUBJECTS: The Personal Learning Plan (10 credits) is completed in Year 10.
+YR 10 SACE STAGE 1 SUBJECTS: Exploring Identities and Futures (EIF) is a 10 credit course that his completed in Year 10.

 Through the delivery of our extensive subject offering across learning areas, Tatachilla Lutheran College fosters the development of a common set of learner capabilities enabling all students, whatever their learning journey, to develop and demonstrate the knowledge, skills, and understandings for success in the SACE and beyond.